 MSL, upon which MBG runs, does provide a PPTP VPN service.
 If desired, the MBG server can be used as a VPN concentrator for access to the corporate network.
 However, a VPN is not required to use the features of MBG itself.
-For more details, please see the Mitel Standard Linux Installation & Administration Guide (available from http://edocs.mitel.com/).
+For more details, see the Mitel Standard Linux Installation & Administration Guide (available in Mitel Document Center).